mabur/mang_lang/readme.md

 8
 ```

 This program is unsurprisingly evaluated to the value  `8`.
-Mang Lang does not have any operators for arithmetics etc, but instead use functions:
+Mang Lang does not have any operators for arithmetics etc, but instead uses functions:

 ```
 add(8,3)